Patrick16/GitUtils/README.md

 ## Environment variable
 To use scripts need to add scripts folder path to `Path` environment variable.

-Run cmd as Asdmiinistrator and paste the following string with specifying the real path to scripts folder:
+Run cmd as Asdministrator and paste the following string with specifying the real path to scripts folder:
 ```bash
 set PATH "%PATH%;<Path to scripts folder>
 ```